niell-ion/crossing-docs/docs/crossing_setup.md

 ## Setup

 !!! warning "Levelness"
-    Trailer leveling must be complete before proceeding with setup
+    Trailer leveling must be complete before proceeding with setup.

 !!! warning "Weather"
     Before beginning trailer setup, check weather forecast.
 Do not attempt setup in high winds or lighting.